 If you’ve faced these same questions, you might be surprised to learn that it’s much easier to contribute than you assumed.
 Unfortunately, many people in the community (the end user) aren’t aware that there are ways to contribute that don’t include writing code.

 WordPress was long regarded as a blogging platform, but in the last few years it has made a name for itself as the development platform for many large-scale websites.
-Industry titans, such as CNN, eBay, UPS and Dow Jones1, all run their websites on the WordPress platform and they are not alone.
-According to VTLDesign, 75 million websites are now supported by WordPress and make up 55 percent of the top one million most visited sites in the world 2.
-Many companies, artists and brands are making the switch to WordPress as their website development platform, and here are just a few of the reasons why.
+Industry titans, such as CNN, eBay, UPS and Dow Jones, all run their websites on the WordPress platform and they are not alone.
+According to VTLDesign, 75 million websites are now supported by WordPress and make up 55 percent of the top one million most visited sites in the world.
+Many companies, artists and brands are making the switch to WordPress as their website development platform.

 © Copyright 2017, SiteLock LLC.